dyerfire9/Dungeon-Escape/Phase0/progress_report.md

 ### Henry:
 - I've created CRC card based on our overall model.
-- I'm currently working on SystemInOut TODOs.
+- I'm currently working on SystemIn TODOs.
 There will be some changes user input.
 - I provided some suggestions for others code refactoring.
 - Personally, I want to make some changes on the structure of Board.java's structure, but it should be discussed with team members first.